maxemitchell/portfolio/docs/step-by-step-implementation.md

 ---

-## Success Criteria
+## Success Criteria (Blog Posts Only)

-- [ ] All content renders identically to current site
+- [x] ✅ All blog post content renders identically to current site
-- [ ] Image optimization maintains quality and performance
+- [x] ✅ Image optimization maintains quality and performance for blog posts
-- [ ] All internal links and cross-references work
+- [x] ✅ All internal links and cross-references work for blog posts
-- [ ] Build times are comparable or better
+- [x] ✅ Build times are comparable or better
-- [ ] No broken pages or missing content
+- [x] ✅ No broken blog post pages or missing content
-- [ ] SEO/metadata preserved correctly
+- [x] ✅ SEO/metadata preserved correctly for blog posts
+- [ ] ❌ Artboards still use Contentful
+- [ ] ❌ Photo collections still use Contentful
+- [ ] ❌ Site data still uses Contentful

 ---

-## Next Steps

-Please confirm the assumptions in the main migration document, then we can proceed with:
+## ✅ Blog Post Migration Completed

+The blog post migration has been successfully completed.
+All planned steps for blog posts have been executed:

-1. Step 1.2 (Create folder structure)
+1. ✅ Content folder structure created
-2. Step 1.3 (Update gatsby-config.js)
-3. Step 1.4 (Test basic markdown)

-Would you like to start with any particular step or discuss any of these approaches?
+2. ✅ Gatsby configuration updated
+3. ✅ Markdown processing tested and working
+4. ✅ All blog posts migrated from Contentful to static markdown
+5. ✅ Rich text conversion completed
+6. ✅ Images downloaded and properly referenced
+7. ✅ Site functionality verified

+**Remaining Work**: If needed in the future, artboards, photo collections, and site data can be migrated using similar approaches documented in these files.